urban233/PySSA/docs/pyssa-documentation/docs/help/images/index.md

     This contains all basic information related to the image functionality.

 # Images Overview
-PySSA can create high-quality images which can be ray-traced.
+PySSA uses PyMOL to generate high-quality images using ray-tracing.

 [Preview Image :material-chevron-double-right: ](preview_image.md)